 Focus on their experience in the industry as a whole and how many loans they generally handle.
 After gathering that information, ask about their current position and past couple of positions they’ve held.
 Like any professional position, it generally isn’t a good sign if a loan officer is changing jobs often.

 There are many different professions in the mortgage industry.
 To complete just one loan, over seven individuals have to work together, including the lender, real estate agent, loan processor, mortgage underwriter, appraiser, home inspector, and title closer.
 The process involves a high level of communication to run smoothly and often communication is better when everyone knows each other.

 Networking is an important part of any industry, but especially the mortgage industry.
 If a lender takes the time to get to know the people they’re working with, they will likely have a higher level of communication with them and, ultimately, be able to provide better customer service to you.

 Like many professions, there are different types of accreditations for loan officers.
 While both registered and licensed loan officers are able to originate loans, licensed loan officers are required to take continuing education classes each year to stay up to date on industry best practices and take tests on the material covered.

 This question is extremely important to ask when choosing a lender.
 It is especially important if you’re considering a non-conventional loan like an FHA, VA, or USDA loan.
 Not all lenders do all types of loans.

 Do you hold onto the loans post-closing or sell them?

 After closing, some lenders will sell your loans, meaning you will actually be paying a different company for the duration of your mortgage.
-There isn’t a great advantage for you either way, it’s just important to know who you will be dealing with in the future.
+There isn’t a great advantage for you either way, but it’s important to know who you will be dealing with in the future.